lawrennd/snippets/_information/includes/the-matrix-exponential-family.md

 \subsection{The Matrix Exponential Family}

+\narration{In the quantum version, the probability distribution is replaced by a density matrix.
+The exponential family becomes the matrix exponential family.
+The natural parameters now label operators, and the state is $\rho = \exp(K - \psi I)$ where $K$ is a Hermitian operator.
+The BKM metric — the Bogoliubov–Kubo–Mori metric — plays the role of the Fisher information.}

 \notes{The matrix exponential family is the non-commutative analogue of the classical exponential family.
 A density matrix $\rho$ belongs to the matrix exponential family if it can be written as
 $$
 \rho(\boldsymbol{\theta}) = \exp\!\left(\sum_k \theta_k F_k - \cumulantGeneratingFunction(\boldsymbol{\theta})\,\mathbf{I}\right),